Cindicator (CND) Hits Market Capitalization of $3.92 Million

-Cindicator (CND) traded flat against the US dollar during the twenty-four hour period ending at 15:00 PM ET on September 8th.
-In the last seven days, Cindicator has traded 0.4% higher against the US dollar.
-One Cindicator token can currently be purchased for about $0.0004 or 0.00000001 BTC on major exchanges.
-Cindicator has a total market capitalization of $3.92 million and approximately $123.10 worth of Cindicator was traded on exchanges in the last day.
+Cindicator (CND) traded 0.4% lower against the U.S. dollar during the 1-day period ending at 12:00 PM ET on September 11th.
+One Cindicator token can now be bought for approximately $0.0004 or 0.00000001 BTC on exchanges.
+Over the last week, Cindicator has traded 14.7% lower against the U.S. dollar.
+Cindicator has a market cap of $3.92 million and approximately $35.77 worth of Cindicator was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.